maxhoesel-ansible/ansible-collection-smallstep/roles/step_bootstrap_host/README.md

   Other applications on your system will **not** trust the CA, as the certificate won't be in the system trust store.
 - Default: Yes

 ##### `step_bootstrap_force`
 - Whether to force bootstrapping of the CA configuration.
 - If true, will cause an overwrite of any existing CA configuration, including root certificate.
-Useful to change the CA URL, or even change to a new CA entirely.
+- This should only be used in exceptional circumstances, such as when changing the CA or CA URL.
+- Applies to all users
 - Default: No

 ## Example Playbook